voidfiles/rumproarious.com/content/post/2019-12-11-helpful-numbers-for-designing-technical-systems.markdown

 draft: false
 ---

-When I design a new system, I want it to be efficent.
-Foremost for any humans invovled, but also for the technical components.
+When I design a new service, I want it to be efficient.
+Mostly, for any humans involved, but also for the technical components.
 Why make two HTTP calls when you can make 1.
-When thinking about tradeoffs it can be helpful to consider how long certain operations take.
+When thinking about tradeoffs it can be helpful to consider how long common operations take.

-There are lists that have been made, as far as I can tell starting with Peter Norvig, and then repopularsed by Jeff Dean. [^norvig] They are sometimes referred to as latency numbers every engineer should know.
-I take issue with the every programmer should know language, but as you advanace in your carrer it's helpful to know these so that you can reason about design.
+Not surprisingly, lists have been made of these common operations.
+As far as I can tell starting with Peter Norvig, and then re-popularised by Jeff Dean. [^norvig] They are sometimes referred to as latency numbers every engineer should know.
+I take issue with the "every programmer should know" language, but as you advance in your career it's helpful to know these so that you can reason about service design.

-For instance if you wanted design a system that would redraw the screen everytime a character was typed into a screen you might not want to wait for a response from a remote system.
+For instance, if you are designing a service that would redraw the screen every time a character was typed you might not want to wait for a response from a remote system.
+The reason being, a network response will never be fast enough.
+And it would feel incredibly slow for the person typing.
+If you can reasonably think through service design earlier in the design process it will be much cheaper for everyone involved.
+These numbers can help you make these kinds of decisions much earlier in a design process.

 Here's a nice image version: